Jeff-Russ/howto/z_markdown/1_Rails_Inital_Setup.md

 > Now lets add and commit the project locally.

-		$ git add .    # dot adds everything to the local version control
+		$ git add -A    # get ready to add added files and delete deleted ones
 		$ git status	# to view everything that was added
 		$ git commit -m "Initial commit"	# This commits everything locally